metal3-io/metal3-docs/design/expected-hardware-configuration-validation.md

 ## Summary

-Code with the ability to perform the comparison in the baremetal-operator and put the host in an error state if the requirements do not match what is discovered.
+Code with the ability to perform the comparison on provisioned hosts and mark the host with label as 'Host match found' if the requirements match with what is inspected.

-This should be a unique error state that indicates the inventory failed to match requirements, as opposed to, for instance, an IPMI Authentication Error, or a Memory Test Error (future).

 ## Motivation